-Being involved in a car accident, even a minor one, is always a nerve-wracking experience.
+Being involved in a vehicle accident, even a minor one, is always a nerve-wracking experience.
 When you’re pregnant, it’s even worse.
 Besides the risk of injury to yourself, there’s the very real possibility of injury to your unborn child.
 Obviously, the more serious the accident, the greater the risk of harm, but even a sudden stop to avoid an accident can cause injury.

 Get medical attention and speak with a lawyer ASAP.
 A free legal consultation will walk you through how to ensure insurance coverage for the highest levels of treatment and testing.

 See a doctor as soon as possible, even if you have no obvious signs of injury.
 An experienced OB/GYN physician will be able to assess the condition of the fetus and make recommendations for any additional care you might need throughout your pregnancy—including more frequent follow-up visits.